Describing Functions

 |

-Create saturation nonlinearity for use in describing function analysis. |
+Saturation nonlinearity for describing function analysis. |